Skip to main content

 On every push to the main branch, GitHub Actions automatically:

-• Creates a new semantic version
+• Generates a new semantic version

 • Triggers the Jenkins pipeline